LiterallyTheOne/deep-learning-with-keras/docs/3-plot-and-tensorboard/index.md

 ```

 The output of the respective cell would work interactively, and you can access the dashboard.
-Now, let's get deeper into different tabs in `TensorBoard dashboard`.
+Now, let's get deeper into the most important tabs in `TensorBoard dashboard`.

 ## Scalars tab